Talent Development Awards

-The British Academy has been funded by the UK government, Department of Business, Energy and Industrial Strategy (BEIS) to support a pilot of a new scheme of Talent Development Awards.
+The British Academy has been funded by the UK government, Department for Science, Innovation and Technology (DSIT, formerly known as BEIS) to continue its support for the Talent Development Awards scheme.

-- raising the quality of advanced quantitative and / or data science skills used in research;
+- raising the quality of advanced quantitative skills and/or data science skills used in research, including digital methods;

 - creating new opportunities for knowledge and skills to exchange across disciplines and sectors; and